wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+=  3.2.8 =
+* 30 Jul 2013
+* bugfix with image size.
+* add crop to thumbnails to prevent error due to images with sumarry large image cards

 =  3.2.7 =
 * 24 Jul 2013
 * bug fix for users who report issues with title and desc >> "array" error